mcdahoomy/mcdahoomy/README.md

 # 💫 About Me:
 I’m learning Python, Java, HTML, CSS, JavaScript, React, C#, C, C++, and Linux.
-Focusing on Java and Python ATM.<br>I’m currently working on a project.
+Focusing on Java and Python ATM.<br>I’m currently working on a couple of projects.

 ## 🌐 Socials: